eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipantFactory/domainParticipantFactory.rst

 through the :func:`get_instance()` static method on the DomainParticipantFactory class.

-The behavior of the DomainParticipantFactory can be modified with the QoS values specified on :ref:`dds_layer_domainParticiantFactoryQos`.
+The behavior of the DomainParticipantFactory can be modified with the QoS values specified on :ref:`dds_layer_domainParticipantFactoryQos`.
 Since the DomainParticipantFactory is a singleton, its QoS can only be modified with the :func:`set_qos()` method.

 DomainParticipantFactory does not accept any Listener, since it is not an Entity.

-.. _dds_layer_domainParticiantFactoryQos:

-.. _dds_layer_domainParticiantFactoryQos:
+.. _dds_layer_domainParticipantFactoryQos:

 DomainParticipantFactoryQos
 ---------------------------

-DomainParticipantFactoryQos controls the behavior of the :ref:`dds_layer_domainParticiantFactory`.
+DomainParticipantFactoryQos controls the behavior of the :ref:`dds_layer_domainParticipantFactory`.
 Internally it contains the following QosPolicy objects:

 +-------------------------------+------------------------+----------+